slaclab/Simple-ZCU216-Example/README.md

 - Assumes the DHCP assigned IP address is 10.0.0.10

-1) Setup the rogue environment (if on SLAC AFS network) else install rogue (recommend Anaconda method) on your local machine
+1) Setup the rogue environment (if on SLAC AFS network) else install rogue (recommend miniforge method) on your local machine

 ```bash
 $ source Simple-ZCU216-Example/software/setup_env_slac.sh